Arrangements

 At St. Matthew’s, we believe that everyone deserves a permanent, protected place to rest.
 Here, you can have whatever type of funeral service you want, followed by cremation, and then placement of the cremated body either above ground (in a niche) or in-ground (scattering or burial).
 This allows for the natural grieving process to take place in a sacred environment.
 It also lets you create a permanent memorial – a plaque, a bench, even a sculpture – where loved ones can come to pay their respects.
 St. Matthew’s cemetery will always be here, just as it is now, for future generations.

-To learn more about cremation, please click here or call one of our non-commissioned Family Service Representatives at (716) 822-1960, or email smc@stmatthewscemetery.com.
+To learn more about cremation, please click here or call one of our Family Service Representatives at (716) 822-1960, or email smc@stmatthewscemetery.com.